awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

 Note that, in some instances, performing an API operation might require permissions to more than one action, and might require permissions to more than one resource\.

 The following are the most basic elements that you can use in an IAM permission policy:
 + **Action** – You use this keyword to identify the operations \(actions\) that you want to allow or deny\.
 For example, depending on the specified `Effect`, `organizations:CreateAccount` either allows or denies the user permissions to perform the AWS Organizations `CreateAccount` operation\.
-For more information, see [Operations](#orgs_permissions_operations)\.
+For more information, see [IAM JSON Policy Elements: Action](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_action.html) in the *IAM User Guide*\.
 + **Resource** – You use this keyword to specify the Amazon Resource Name \(ARN\) of the resource to which the policy statement applies\.
-For more information, see [Resources](#orgs_permissions_resources)\.
+For more information, see [IAM JSON Policy Elements: Resource](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html) in the *IAM User Guide*\.
++ **Condition** \- You use this keyword to specify a condition that must be met for the policy statement to apply\.
+These usually specify "additional" circumstances that must be true for the policy to match\.
+For more information, see [IAM JSON Policy Elements: Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
 + **Effect** – You use this keyword to specify whether the policy statement allows or denies the action on the resource\.
 If you don't explicitly grant access to \(or allow\) a resource, access is implicitly denied\.
 You also can explicitly deny access to a resource, which you might do to ensure that a user cannot perform the specified action on the specified resource, even if a different policy grants access\.
+For more information, see [IAM JSON Policy Elements: Effect](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html) in the *IAM User Guide*\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is automatically and implicitly the principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Organizations currently supports only identity\-based policies, not resource\-based policies\.

 To learn more about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.